betterify-in/andromeda-hugo/content/blog/Why-PAYTM-Buyback-did-not-give-any-KICK-to-the-Paytm-Stock-Price.md

 {{< alert class="info" >}}
 <h4 class="alert-heading">Paytm stock price journey: IPO to today</h4>
   <p>The IPO date of Paytm was from 8th November 2021 to 10th November 2021.
 The price band was from ₹ 2,080 to ₹ 2,150 per Share.
 The face value of the share was ₹ 1 per Share.
 The lot size was 6 Shares.
 And the listing date was 18th November 2021.
-On the listing day, Paytm shares closed at Rs 1,564.15, down by Rs 585.85 from the issue price of Rs 2,150.</p>
+On the listing day, Paytm shares closed at ₹ 1,564.15, down by ₹ 585.85 from the issue price of ₹ 2,150.</p>
   <hr>
   <p class="mb-0 font-weight-bold">And today the Paytm stock price is down by 75% from the issue price.
 The buyback strategy was to halt this price deterioration. <a href="https://www.google.com/finance/quote/PAYTM:NSE?hl=en" target="_blank" class="alert-link">Paytm Stock Price</a></p>
 {{</ alert >}}